-The existence of conserved currents is a key features of all local CFTs possessing continuous global symmetry.
-Global symmetry currents (referred to below as simply currents) are CFT primaries of spin 1 which are conserved and have protected scaling dimension $d-1$.
+The existence of conserved currents is a key feature of all local CFTs possessing continuous global symmetry.
+Global symmetry currents (hereafter referred as simply currents) are CFT primaries of spin 1 which are conserved and have the protected scaling dimension $d-1$.
 In addition, OPE coefficients of currents with other primaries are constrained by Ward identities.
 One expects that implementing those properties in a bootstrap setup could lead to new bounds and new spectral data that cannot be accessed in setups dealing only with scalar primaries.

 For the problem of bootstrapping critical gauge theories, correlators involving currents are appealing to consider for several other reasons.
 For the abelian gauge theories in 3D, the existence of topological current $j_{\text{top}}^{\rho} = \epsilon^{\mu\nu\rho} \partial_{\mu} A_{\nu}$ is a key feature; operators charged under this current are called monopole operators.
 The existence of this current could e.g.~distinguish fermionic QED$_3$ from the free fermion theory.
-Below we will see other examples of how correlators of currents can help distinguishing critical gauge theories from other theories.
+Below we will see other examples of how correlators of currents can help distinguish critical gauge theories from other theories.

 The bootstrap study of the four-point function of currents in 3D CFTs with a $U(1)$ symmetry was initiated in \cite{Dymarsky:2017xzb}.
 Subsequently, the work \cite{Reehorst:2019pzi} studied the 3D $O(2)$ model using mixed correlators of the $O(2)$ current and a singlet.
 Ref.~\cite{Reehorst:2019pzi} obtained several new data that was not accessible in prior scalar correlator studies of the $O(2)$ model \cite{Kos:2013tga} (although \cite{Reehorst:2019pzi} used some results of \cite{Kos:2013tga} as an input).
 As already mentioned, abelian 3D gauge theories have $U(1)$ topological currents.
 However, no features associated with these theories were observed in the bounds of \cite{Dymarsky:2017xzb,Reehorst:2019pzi}.